Killsquad: Multiplayer

 Killsquad is class oriented, and so combining different heroes with different skills is key to survival.
 Some heroes, like Kosmo, follow a classic tank pattern, with aggro, huge life pools and melee attacks, whereas others, like Zero, are healer-style characters, which allow the team to heal mid-mission.
 Killsquad has four heroes to choose from, with more to be added.
 The game is playable solo, but this is used mostly for training, as the main game mode is four player co-op.

-Plot

 Reception

 At E3 2019, Killsquad received an Unreal Award nomination for Most Engaging Game from Epic Games.
-Upon previewing the title, Alana Hagues of the website RPGFan wrote: "Killsquad was one of the biggest surprises at this year's E3 for me."
+Killsquad received mixed reviews on Metacritic.
+Upon previewing the title, Alana Hagues of RPGFan wrote: "Killsquad was one of the biggest surprises at this year's E3 for me."